LINC-BIT/VLASelect/README.md

     All functions to be implemented are listed [here](IMPL_GUIDE.md).

-  - **Step 4:** Initializing the implemented class `VLAAdapterImplementation`.
+  - **Step 4:** Initialize the implemented class `VLAAdapterImplementation`.

     ```python
     model_impl = VLAAdapterImplementation()
     ```

-  - **Step 5:** Passing the initialized model implementation to the function of online RL training, and starting the training.
+  - **Step 5:** Pass the initialized model implementation to the function of online RL training, and starting the training.

     ```python
     run_training(model_impl, parse_args())